-Among ants, as among bees, there are neuter or working ants, besides the males and females; the former are without wings.
-Ants live together in swarms, usually raising hillocks of earth, variously chambered within, where they maintain a perfect system of order, store their provisions, and nurture their young.
-There are many species, with diverse habits, as agricultural ants, carpenter ants, honey ants, foraging ants, amazon ants, etc. The white ants or termites belong to the neuroptera.
+An ant is an insect belonging to the family Formicidae.
+It belongs to the order Hymenoptera, together with the wasps and bees.
+Their distinctive features are the following: elbowed antennae and a node-like body plan.
+They live together in swarms, usually raising hillocks of earth, variously chambered within, where they maintain a perfect system of order, store their provisions, and nurture their young.
+There are many ant groups with diverse habits, examples include agricultural ants, carpenter ants, honey ants, foraging ants, and amazon ants.
+Termites, which are called white ants, are not ants.
+They belong to the order Blattodea.

 Ants are distinguished from other insects in having the following morphological features:

 • Elbowed antennae

 • Node-like petiole that forms a narrow waist between the mesosoma and the gaster

 The ant body has three tagmata (body segments): head, mesosoma, and metasoma.
 The head contains sensory organs, such as compound eyes, three simple eyes (ocelli) that detect light, and antennae, and two strong jaws (mandibles).
 The mesosoma (thorax) bears the three pairs of legs and the wings when present.
 The legs end in a hooked claw used for climbing and hanging on to things.
 (Ref.
 1) The metasoma (abdomen) contains the internal organs.
 Similar to other insects, ants have an exoskeleton that serves as a protective casing around the ant body.
 They respire through the spiracles, tiny valves on the exoskeleton where gasses pass through.
 They have an open circulatory system wherein the hemolymph (insect blood) is pumped by a dorsal aorta (acts as the heart), driving the circulation.
 Some ants may have a sting to inject venom against their enemies.
 Others have a spray acid that they release from an opening at the tip of their gaster as another form of defense.
 (Ref.
 1)